Liinx/Harrow/README.md

-# LynxLibs
+# Iktinos

-A library of useful things that i use for my spigot plugins.
+Library containing tools that can be used to simplyfy and increse the speed at which you make plugins for Spigot Minecraft servers.

-### Warning: Still in very early stages, it may or may not work.
+**Warning: Still in very early stages, it may or may not work.**
-Classes and packages may be renamed as well as the project name itself.